jscianna/Decentland-Directory/docs/decentland.md

 > ` "App-Name", "decent.land" `

-Also protocol's version will be recorded in another tag.
-It will follow SamVer versioning
+Also, the protocol's version will be recorded in another tag.
+It will follow SamVer versioning.

 > `"version", "0.0.1"`